ghorbani-alireza/ROAD/README.md

 # ROAD
-Code for the high dimensional classification method introduced in the paper: "A ROAD to Classification in High Dimensional Space (2010)"
+R Code for the high dimensional classification method introduced in the paper: "A ROAD to Classification in High Dimensional Space (2010)"